A Study in Improving BLEU Reference Coverage with Diverse Automatic Paraphrasing: Paraphrase Adequacy and Diversity

 \paragraph{DS$_\textit{BOW}$} is the lexical overlap between the sets of words in two paraphrases. $\Delta_\textit{BOW}(y, y')$ corresponds to the number of unique words in common between $y$ and $y'$, divided by their mean length.

 \paragraph{DS$_\textit{tree}$} uses $\Delta_{tree}$, the average tree kernel similarity score between paraphrases.
-We compute tree kernels using the ``subset tree'' (SST) comparison tree kernel similarity function presented in \citep[\S2.2]{moschitti-2006-making}, with a decay value\footnote{We tried 0.1, 0.5 and 0.9 with no difference in the result.} of $\lambda=0.5$, and excluding leaves ($\sigma=0$).
+We compute tree kernels using the ``subset tree'' (SST) comparison tree kernel similarity function presented in \citep[\S2.2]{moschitti-2006-making}, with a decay value of $\lambda=0.5$, and excluding leaves ($\sigma=0$).

-The results (Tab.~\ref{tab:paraphrase_diversity-total-ave}), reveal that all methods lead to more diversity than standard beam search. \citeauthor{shu-etal-2019-generating}'s method succeeds in encoding relevant information, supported by the fact that random codes (encoding no information), leads to mostly identical paraphrases, differing only in the sentence code selected (removed in post-processing), resulting in almost zero diversity.

-Diversity increases for all methods as paraphrases are added.
-Both types of diversity are cluster-dependent; of the `diverse' paraphrasing methods, the \treelstmplain variant produces the most diverse references structurally (DS$_\textit{tree}$) and has high lexical diversity too (DS$_\textit{BOW}$), despite codes being produced from entirely syntactic representations.
-This suggests that structural diversity leads to varied lexical choices.
-The most lexically and structurally diverse model overall is actually the sampled baseline, but which is likely to be due to the noise added with the method.
+The results (Tab.~\ref{tab:paraphrase_diversity-total-ave}) show that all methods other than \random give more diversity than \beam. \citeauthor{shu-etal-2019-generating}'s cluster code method generates diverse paraphrases.
+As expected, random cluster codes are not helpful, producing mostly identical paraphrases differing only in the cluster code.
+Diversity increases for all methods as paraphrases are added. \treelstmplain produces structurally more diverse paraphrases than \laser and has high lexical diversity too, despite codes being entirely syntactic, suggesting that structural diversity leads to varied lexical choices.
+The most lexically and structurally diverse method (except for \human), is in fact the strong baseline \sampled, which is likely due to the noise added with the method.

-Compared to the MT submissions, most methods achieve less diversity across all metrics.
-This is not a sign of insufficient diversity \textit{per se}, as MT outputs' lexical variety is also likely to be due to poor translations.
-The very similar DS$_\textit{tree}$ scores notably between \treelstmplain and the MT outputs suggests that our paraphrases are sufficiently syntactically diverse, and the adequacy scores shown previously suggest that this is true diversity rather than poor paraphrases.
+The increased diversity is generally reflected by an increase in the average \bleu score (final column of Tab.~\ref{tab:paraphrase_diversity-total-ave}).
+These higher \bleu scores indicate that the additional paraphrases are better covering the translation space of the MT outputs, but it remains to be seen whether this concerns the space of valid and/or invalid translations.
+In contrast, some of the diversity makes less of an impact on the \bleu score; the gap in syntactic diversity between \laser and \treelstm (+20 references) is not reflected in a similar gap in \bleu score, indicating that this added diversity is not relevant to the evaluation of these specific MT outputs.